Jordan Ridley

 Jordan Ridley (born 20 October 1998) is a professional Australian rules footballer playing for the Essendon Football Club in the Australian Football League (AFL).
 He was selected by Essendon with their second selection and twenty-second overall in the 2016 national draft.
 He made his senior debut for Essendon against Geelong in round nine of the 2018 season.

 AFL career

-Prior to being drafted he played for Oakleigh Chargers in the NAB League and attended Box Hill High School.
+During his draft year he played for Oakleigh Chargers in the TAC Cup and attended Box Hill High School.
+He previously played community football for East Burwood in the Eastern Football League.